Stuffing

 My printshop claims that the print will even be cheaper despite the heavy weight.

-We will be happy to advise you on your options for stuffing your consignments.
+Compare quotes for your mailing from different printshops.
+We would be happy to advise you on the various options for getting your mailing to 50 g.

 Your contacts